Code-Institute-Submissions/milestone-project-28/README.md

 - Hero Image is far too big, therefore loading time is too slow.
 - Many attempts were made to compress hero image to reduce loading time but this led to image having a severe lack of focus which was uncomfortable to view.
 - A trade off was made: slower loading time for a better visual experience for the user.
-- All other images in the project were compressed to be around 500KB in size.
+- All other images in the project were compressed to be around 500KB in size; the originals were left in the "Images" folder for review.

 #### Validation
 - Two Issues remain after validation that were not understood clearly after research